ryanSN/Themis-bot/README.md

 A Simple Discord chat bot using the [Discord.js](https://github.com/hydrabolt/discord.js/) API library.

+## Why the name Themis?!

+_Themis is an ancient Greek Titaness.
+She is described as "[the Lady] of good counsel", and is the personification of divine order, fairness, law, natural law, and custom.
+Her symbols are the Scales of Justice, tools used to remain balanced and pragmatic.
+Themis means "divine law" rather than human ordinance,..._ (Source)[https://en.wikipedia.org/wiki/Themis]

 ## Getting Started

 Currently, you must host the bot somewhere consistently connected to the internet.
 In order to get your bot up and running you'll need a set of Discord app / bot credentials.
 You can obtain these by logging into Discord in your browser, then going to: https://discordapp.com/developers/applications/me